 Combined charges.
 If you charge a single amount for delivery and handling (for example, the invoice shows a single amount for "postage and handling" or "shipping and handling"), the portion of the charge that represents handling is generally taxable, while the portion that represents delivery may or may not be taxable.

 Note: It is important to use terms such as "delivery," "shipping," or "postage" on the invoice to represent delivery charges.
 A separately stated charge that says only "handling", for example, is not considered a delivery charge and the entire handling charge is taxable--even if postage or shipment charges are indicated on the package.

 For more information on delivery charges, or information on how tax may apply to a specific transaction, please see Regulation 1628, Transportation Charges or publication 100, Shipping and Delivery Charges.
-You can also contact the Board's Information Center at 1-800-400-7115 or your nearest Board office.
+You can also contact the Board's Customer Service Center at 1-800-400-7115 or your nearest Board office.

 I make drop shipments on behalf of out-of-state retailers.